-Once enrolled, HCAM’s advocates provide homeless individuals with housing resources, assistance enrolling in health insurance, linkage to primary care and behavioral health treatment, acquisition of identification documents, among other supportive services.
+Once enrolled, HCAM’s advocates provide homeless individuals with housing resources, assistance enrolling in health insurance, linkage to primary care and behavioral health treatment, acquisition of identification documents, linkage to benefits, among other supportive services.
 All service delivery is implemented to reach client’s short-term and long-term goals of self-sufficiency and housing stability.

 In collaboration with the Mayor’s Office of Human Services and the Journey Home, a federal initiative designed to make homelessness rare and brief, the HCAM Homeless Services team is an integral player in identifying and screening some of Baltimore’s most vulnerable residents.